Autumn Pumpkins: Not Just For Decoration (They Contain 15 Bone-Building Nutrients!)

 Creative Ways To Use Pumpkin And Other Bone-Healthy Foods

 Pumpkin can also be used as a substitute for sweet potatoes and carrots.
-In Bone Appétit, the companion cookbook to the Save Our Bones Program, you’ll find more creative pumpkin dishes.
+In Bone Appétit, the companion cookbook to the Osteoporosis Reversal Program, you’ll find more creative pumpkin dishes.
 Curried Pumpkin Bisque (page 47) is a savory dish that includes tomatoes, scallions, and green peppers.
 Superb Pumpkin Casserole (page 72) features small chunks of pumpkin flesh cooked in a creamy plain yogurt base.

 As you can see, pumpkin is surprisingly versatile!
 The good news is, so are many other bone-healthy foods.
 Bone Appétit will show you exciting new ways to prepare nutritious foods that are delicious, creative, and full of bone-rejuvenating nutrients.

 Eat Your Way to Stronger Bones!